alexliao95311/DebateSim/backlog.md

 2. add UI and stuff
 - gradio is completely broken (#4)
 - many UI fixes needed
-- let people download chat log
+- let people download chat

+# Important
+- fix mode 4 in gradio

+# Feature Requests
+- have ppl upload a doc (i.e. congress bill) and have AI debate whether or not we should support it
-test git
+- enable AI models to search internet test git